 Brokers Created Competition In The Market, Leading to Reduced Interest Rates

-Unlike banks, that are restricted to their own products, Mortgage Brokers have access to a large number of lenders and products.
+Unlike banks, which are restricted to their own products, Mortgage Brokers have access to many lenders and products.
 This gives Brokers greater access to products and permits other lenders, without the branch network, to compete in the market.
 This has increased competition in the industry by allowing smaller lenders to increase their market share over the past 4 years from 21.4% to 27.9%.

 What is the Role of The Broker?

-Banks strategy of further reducing branches and front-end service staff is likely to continue with more and more approval power been given to Head Office personnel, which is why Mortgage Brokers have filled this void.
-Arguably technology provides online facilities for loan applications, however we have seen that many lenders prefer the trust associated with human interactions when it comes to their financial needs.
+Banks’ strategy of further reducing branches and front-end service staff is likely to continue with more and more approval power being given to Head Office personnel, which is why Mortgage Brokers have filled this void.
+Arguably technology provides online facilities for loan applications, however, we have seen that many lenders prefer the trust associated with human interactions when it comes to their financial needs.

 Advantages of Using Mortgage Brokers

 - Mortgage Brokers offer a broad range of loan and rate options that a traditional bank is not able to do

 - A broker will guide you through the entire loan application phases and manage the collection of critical paperwork, preparation of application forms and meeting all of the administrative and supporting documents requirements.

 - Mortgage Brokers are lending experts who offer a large of range of lenders, loan types and rates for buyers.

 - Some Mortgage Brokers can offer value-added services specific to individual client requirements